kaizendorks/pymongo_inmemory/README.md

 ## Supported Python version
-Since `pytest` uses [`LocalPath`](https://py.readthedocs.io/en/latest/path.html) for path related operations and on python versions older than 3.6 `LocalPath` does not behave well with all path related operations.
-Hence we are setting **Python 3.6.10** in our development.
+Since `pytest` uses [`LocalPath`](https://py.readthedocs.io/en/latest/path.html) for path related operations and on python versions older than 3.6 `LocalPath` does not behave well with all path related operations, we are setting **Python 3.6.10** in our development.

 Technically, this also limits the minimum Python version of tested features.
 However theer shouldn't be a hard limitation to use Python 3.5.
 We recommend upgrading older Python versions than that.